ronaldbosma/blog/content/blog/reqnroll-parsable-value-retriever-and-comparer/index.md

 }
 ```

-In the `CanRetrieve` method we check if the property type is assignable from `IParsable<T>` and if the value can be parsed to a `T` instance.
-The `Retrieve` method is then called to parse the value to a `T` instance.
+In the `CanRetrieve` method we check if the property type implements `IParsable<T>` and if the value can be parsed to a `T` instance.
+If true, the `Retrieve` method is called to parse the value to a `T` instance.

 And here's the implementation of the `ParsableValueComparer<T>` class: